philimon-reset/SoftRenderer/README.md

 ### Key Features

 - **Rasterizer**: Implements a real-time renderer using techniques such as z-buffering, shading, and texturing.
-- **Model Upload**: Supports loading 3D models in `.ply` format for visualization.
+- **Model Upload**: Supports loading 3D models in `.obj` format for visualization.
 Uploaded models are automatically rendered using the rasterizer.

 ## Table of Contents